airbytehq/airbyte/airbyte-integrations/bases/connector-acceptance-test/tools/acceptance_test_config_migration/README.md

   -h, --help            show this help message and exit -d, --dry, --no-dry   Whether the action performed is a dry run.
 In the case of a dry run, no git actions will be pushed to the remote. (default: True)
   --connectors [CONNECTORS ...]
-                        A list of connectors (separated by spaces) to run a script on.
+                        A list of connectors (separated by spaces) to run a script on. (default: all GA connectors) --allow_alpha, --no-allow_alpha
-  --allow_alpha, --no-allow_alpha
                         Whether to apply the change to alpha connectors, if they are included in the list of connectors. (default: False)
 ```